armory/documentation/_spinnaker_install_admin_guides/add-aws-account-iam.md

   - /spinnaker-install-admin-guides/add_aws_account_iam/
 ---

-Once you have (OSS or Armory) Spinnaker up and running in Kubernetes, you'll want to start adding deployment targets.  *(This document assumes Spinnaker was installed with operator or halyard, that you have access to the Spinnaker config files, a way to apply them (`kubectl` or `hal`), and that you have a way to create AWS permissions, users, and roles*
+Once you have (OSS or Armory) Spinnaker up and running in Kubernetes, you'll want to start adding deployment targets.  *This document assumes Spinnaker was installed with Operator or Halyard, that you have access to the Spinnaker config files, a way to apply them (`kubectl` or `hal`), and that you have a way to create AWS permissions, users, and roles*

 * This is a placeholder for an unordered list that will be replaced with ToC.
 To exclude a header, add {:.no_toc} after it.
 {:toc}